THAYNES CANYON RESIDENCE

-This architecture takes a contemporary approach to form.
-The house responds to the site by acting as a moderator between interior spaces and the landscape.
-Arcades, overhangs, courtyards and site walls articulate that relationship.
-An arcade marked by a gesture to the street bisects an entry courtyard.
-This path forms a strong entry sequence that welcomes and guides the visitor through a choreographed threshold and provides a series of expanding glimpses of the site.
+The design for this residence was inspired by the petrified wood found on the site.
+The alchemic process of wood transforming to stone captures the essence of this historic farmhouse converted into a contemporary residence.
+The original wood structure is still evident in the stone walls that now grow from the footprint of the historic structure.
+The form acts as a moderator between interior spaces and the landscape.
+Overhangs, courtyards, and site walls articulate that relationship.
+The entry path guides the visitor into the forecourt and the main threshold, providing a series of expanding glimpses of the site.
 The design offers both ideal southern orientation and full access to the mountain and meadow views.
-Materials include metal and wood, referencing the silo structure and the farmhouse vernacular.
+Materials include weathering steel, charred wood, and stone, referencing the existing silo structure and the farmhouse vernacular.

 Select Photos by Scot Zimmerman